Introduction

 the projected increases in tropospheric ozone that models indicate

-may occur from growing Asian emissions.
-This may result from
+may occur from Asian emissions.
+This may result from the lack

-the lack of such ozone increases or that changes resulting from
+of such ozone increases or that changes resulting from precursor

-precursor reductions in North America and Europe have made the
+reductions in North America and Europe have made the influence

-influence of Asian precursor emissions more difficult to detect.
+of Asian precursor emissions more difficult to detect.
+Parrish

-Changes in hourly average ozone distributions at the low-, mid
+that changes in hourly average ozone distributions at the low-,

-and high-level ranges for sites investigated in our most recent
+mid and high-level ranges for sites investigated in our most

-study do not indicate that background ozone concentrations continue
+recent study do not indicate that background ozone concentrations

-to increase in the most recent decades.
-As indicated in our analysis
+continue to increase in the most recent decades.
+As indicated

-and others, at many of the investigated sites earlier ozone increases
+in our analysis and others, at many of the investigated sites

 it will be important to use techniques that capture the time